fastpacecolding/pynote/README.rst

 pynote is a project to manage your notes on the commandline.
 It is entirely written in Python 3 and provides a very handy cmd-interface.

-**The project is not stable yet!
-So be careful!**

 You can browse the source code in `cgit`_.
 A `github mirror`_ is also available.
+Checkout the `news`_ section in redmine and the CHANGES file before updating!

 Please do not use any of these cool github pull requests because they will mess up the git history (see CONTRIBUTING file)!

+**The project is not stable yet!
+So be careful there might be large changes!**

 features